ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

   {: codeblock}

-## Adding your redirect URLs
+## Adding your redirect URIs
 {: #kube-add-redirect}

-A redirect URL is the URL for the site that you want {{site.data.keyword.appid_short_notm}} to send your users to after successful authentication.
+A redirect URL is the location that your user is sent to after they successfully sign in to or out of your app.
+By adding the redirect URI to your whitelist, you are telling {{site.data.keyword.appid_short_notm}} that it is okay to send your users to that location.
+[Learn more about redirect URIs](/docs/services/appid?topic=appid-managing-idp#add-redirect-uri).
-{: shortdesc}

 1. Navigate to the {{site.data.keyword.cloud_notm}} GUI and open your {{site.data.keyword.appid_short_notm}} dashboard.